jedld/Gameboy-Enhanced-Firmware-m5stack-cardputer-/README.md

 ## Compiling the firmware for the M5Stack Cardputer

+> **M5Launcher tip:** If you prefer installing through M5Launcher/M5Burner, make sure the firmware binary is paired with the bundled partition layout found in `partitions_cardputer_fullapp.csv`.
+Import both the `.bin` and partition CSV when you create the launcher entry so the custom `romstorage` region is provisioned correctly.
+Using the stock partition table will shrink or remove the flash slot and break large-ROM flashing.

 ### Prerequisites

 * Arduino IDE 2.3 or newer (https://www.arduino.cc/en/software).
 You can also use the Arduino CLI if you prefer working from the terminal.